kinncj/OpenCollabGit/README.md

 OpenCollabGit
 =============

-An OpenSource Collaboration/Social tool in PHP
+An OpenSource Collaboration/Social tool written in PHP inspired by Github and Gitorious.